Evergreen (Love Theme from A Star Is Born): Other versions

-Frank Sinatra recorded that song with Nelson Riddle and his orchestra on November 12, 1976, along with "I Love My Wife".
+Frank Sinatra recorded the song with Nelson Riddle and his orchestra on November 12, 1976, along with "I Love My Wife".
 However, it remains unreleased.

-British singer Hazell Dean recorded a dance version of the song in 1984, and reached #63 in the UK Singles Chart.
+British singer Hazell Dean recorded a dance version of the song in 1984 which reached No. 63 on the UK Singles Chart.

 Luther Vandross recorded a cover for his 1994 album Songs.

 Kenny Rogers sang his own revival for his 1996 album Vote for Love.

 In 2002, Philippine rap group Salbakuta sampled Streisand's single in their song "S2pid Luv".

 Scottish singer Todd Gordon recorded a big band version with the Royal Air Force Squadronaires for the album Helping the Heroes (2012) produced by Ken Barnes.

-In 2021, Randy Rainbow created a parody version "Marjorie Taylor Greene," as a satire about the congresswoman who traffics in conspiracy theories.
+In 2021, Randy Rainbow created a parody version titled "Marjorie Taylor Greene", as a satire about the congresswoman who traffics in conspiracy theories.